All ASU campuses shall follow this process for the investigation and resolution of reports of violations of ASU policies including:

 II.
 Records Retention

-The written report and referenced exhibits developed or created as a result of an investigation, shall be retained by the Office of Equity and Inclusion for the length of the employee’s term of employment and for a period of 5 years from the time of separation of employment by the employee.
+The written report and referenced exhibits developed or created as a result of an investigation, shall be retained by the Office of University Rights and Responsibilities for the length of the employee’s term of employment and for a period of 5 years from the time of separation of employment by the employee.
 All other related documents, materials and records shall be destroyed in accordance with the records retention policy.